DaeguDude/Spending-Diary/README.md

 # Spending-Diary
-This is a repository for the Spending Diary code
+This is a repository for the Spending Diary code.